Epilepsy in animals

 Epilepsy in animals is a group of neurological disorders characterized by seizures, caused by uncontrolled, abnormal bursts of electrical activity in the brain.
 They can start and stop very abruptly and last any amount of time from a few seconds to a few minutes.
-Canine epilepsy is often genetic but epilepsy in cats and other pets is rarer, likely because there is no hereditary component to epilepsy in these animals.
+Canine epilepsy is often genetic, but epilepsy in cats and other pets is rarer, likely because there is no hereditary component to epilepsy in these animals.

 Characteristics

-Epilepsy is most commonly recognised by involuntary movements of the head and limbs, however other characteristics include salivation, lack of bodily functions and anxiety.
+Epilepsy is most commonly recognised by involuntary movements of the head and limbs; however, other characteristics include salivation, lack of bodily functions and anxiety.
 Animals often lose consciousness and are not aware of their surroundings.

-Handling seizures

-Watching an animal have a seizure can be quite frightening.
-There is not much that can be done during a seizure except to remain calm and not leave the animal alone.
-If your pet is having a seizure it is important to make sure they are lying down on the floor away from any water, stairs or other animals.
-When an animal has a seizure, do not try to grab their tongue or clear their mouth as there is a high chance you will be bitten; contrary to popular myth, neither humans nor animals can "swallow their tongue" during a seizure, so it is safest to stay well away from their mouth during one.
-Timing seizures is also crucial.
-Take notes of seizures - what time they occur, how often and any other specific information which can be passed onto the vet or emergency animal clinic.
-A general seizure log should include the following information: the day and time of the seizure, intensity of the seizure, changes to medications, therapeutic drug levels, and any potential triggers that may have caused the onset of the seizure.
-For easier pattern recognition, it is recommended that the seizure log be written in a linear format.

 Dogs

 In dogs, epilepsy is often an inherited condition.
 The incidence of epilepsy/seizures in the general dog population is estimated to be between 0.5% and 5.7%.
 In certain breeds, such as the Belgian Shepherd, the incidence may be much higher.